-So it seems true justice is one of the ‘genuine, insoluble problems’ the novel mucks around in.
-Not surprisingly, later scholars began to slide the other way: ‘Frankenstein’ may not be Mary’s demonstration of Rousseau’s ideas at all.
-It’s actually her devastating critique of his (and her husband Percy’s) notions about atheism, science and the innate goodness of humankind.
-In its own way, her novel is a Frankensteinian thought experiment: Let’s see just how well these ideas play out when we strap flesh and blood to them and run some electric current through.
+So it seems true justice is one of those ‘genuine, insoluble problems’ the novel mucks around in.
+Not surprisingly, later scholars began to slide the other way: Maybe Frankenstein isn’t Mary’s demonstration of Rousseau’s ideas after all.
+Maybe it’s her devastating critique of his (and her husband Percy’s) notions about atheism, science and the innate goodness of humankind.
+In its own way, her novel is a Frankensteinian thought experiment: Let’s see just how well these noble ideals play out when we strap flesh and blood to them and run some electric current through.
 Whatever ramifications Mary may have intended, her story and its fearsome moral implications have lurched ever onward, taking on a life of their own.

 I confess these thoughts about the lopsided (in)justice of Dear’s adaptation didn’t occur until I saw Ferrell’s production at the Kalita.
 That’s partly because, in watching the National Theatre production twice, seeing Cumberbatch and Miller flip roles, one’s sympathies and attention tended to switch back and forth and tumble together, as they do in the novel.

 But at the Theater Center, we are on the side of the persecuted monster all the way.
 We see Fischer’s creature – after his screaming z-z-z-zap into life – as innocent.
 He plays happily, banging away idly on an empty bucket.
-What we witness, in effect, is the brutalization of such a child into an unstoppable avenger and serial killer.
+What we witness, in effect, is the brutalization of a child into an unstoppable avenger and serial killer.
 Victor, in contrast, is all head and no heart from the start.
 I mean, how many times can a man put off marrying his beautiful fiancé because he needs to attend to his little cadaverous hobby in the attic?

 Something else the DTC production underscores: the adaptation’s homoeroticism.
 For decades, feminist critics have noted that women don’t fare particularly well in Mary’s novel.
 Mostly, they’re either dead or soon-to-be dead.
 They’re martyrs to masculine ambitions.
 One could even argue the Creature sees his own future female mate like a man ordering the ultimate sex doll: He’s just putting in a new request with the Frankenstein Factory.